Colin Andrews

-Colin Andrews (born 7 March 1946) is a British electrical engineer and researcher who has studied crop circles and related unexplained phenomena since the early 1980s He co-founded an organization focused on crop circle research and has contributed to public awareness of the subject through books and media appearances.
+Colin Andrews (born March 1946) is a British electrical engineer and researcher who has studied crop circles and related unexplained phenomena since the early 1980s.
+He co-founded an organization focused on crop circle research in 1984, and has written books and made media appearances on the subject.

 Early life and career

 Colin Andrews is a British electrical engineer who became involved in the study of crop circles in the early 1980s.
 In 1983, he reported observing an unexplained crop formation in Hampshire.
 The following year, he joined with other researchers to establish a group known as Circles Phenomenon Research (CPR) to document and examine crop circle reports.
 Early work by the group included collecting field data and collaborating with individuals such as Pat Delgado and Busty Taylor.

+Andrews has also written about consciousness and altered states of mind.

 Research into crop circles

 Andrews' interest in crop circles began in the early 1980s, when he observed a complex formation resembling a Celtic Cross in a wheat field near Cheesefoot Head, Hampshire.
 This observation marked the start of his investigation into crop circles, patterns created by flattened crops that had been reported sporadically for decades but became widely publicized during the 1980s.

 In 1989, Andrews co-authored Circular Evidence with Pat Delgado, which presented their research on crop formations.
 According to a 2009 article in The Guardian, both Queen Elizabeth II and the Duke of Edinburgh expressed interest in crop circles, with the Duke reportedly subscribing to a newsletter authored by Andrews.